DiogoKramel/SailPy/readme.md

 cd AppNamePath
 ```

-Now create and activate a virtual environment:
+Now create and activate a virtual environment.
 On a mac:

 ```
 virtualenv -p <python version> venv